ppy/osu-wiki/wiki/Tournaments/MCNC/4K2024/en.md

 ### Mappool instructions

 1. There will be one mappool for each stage.
-2. Each mappool consists of a fixed amount of maps each stage which will all be played under FreeMod conditions.
-This means that there is a unique FreeMod bracket.
+2. Each mappool consists of a fixed amount of maps each stage which will all be played under Free Mod conditions.
+This means that there is a unique Free Mod bracket.
 3. The mappool sizes are as follows:
    - Qualifiers: 8 beatmaps
    - Play-off 1: 11 beatmaps